Troyansky1/Youtube-subtitles-translator/README.md

 Pause the video (translation only works when paused) Double-click any word in the subtitles
 See translation appear in a popup
-Resume video to dismiss the popup
+Change language (if needed): Click the 🌐 button in the popup and select the correct language Resume video to dismiss the popup

+Language Detection
+The extension automatically detects the subtitle language from YouTube's metadata.
+If the detection is incorrect (e.g., for auto-translated subtitles), simply click the 🌐 button in the translation popup to manually select the correct source language.
+Your selection will be remembered for the rest of the session.
 Supported Languages
 The extension automatically detects the subtitle language and translates to English.
 Supports all major languages including: